-Major daily commitments to getting in shape can be difficult to commit to, but there are little things you can do every day that are a huge plus to your health.
+Major daily commitments to getting in shape can be difficult to commit to, but there are little daily health habits that you can do every day that are a huge plus to your health.

-Make these easy actions an everyday habit to stay healthy, whether you have a full workout routine several times a week or are unable to get to the gym during the week.
+Make these easy health habits an everyday routine to stay healthy, whether you have a full workout routine several times a week or are unable to get to the gym during the week.